ghc-proposals/ghc-proposals/proposals/0000-backpack.rst

-A mixed library begins with a header recording its component identity and a list of its required signatures.
+A mixed library begins with a header recording its component identity and a list of its signatures.
 The body of a library consists of any number of dependencies, modules and signatures.

 For example, ``concat-indef`` and ``stringutils-indef`` would have the